What we need

 The certifier must sign their name and include these details:

-- full name
+• full name

-- profession
+• profession

-- business address (if applicable)
+• business address (if applicable)

-- phone number
+• phone number

-- today’s date (ie: the date they certify the document)
+• today’s date (ie: the date they certify the document)

 The person certifying should be in current employment, but we’ll also accept certification from a person who has retired (unless the list above specifies that the person must be serving), as long as they still hold the qualification and are a member of the relevant institute.

 The person certifying must not be related to you in any way (for example: spouse, partner, sibling, parent, child or in-law) and they must not be named as a joint account holder/borrower on your mortgage.
-You can’t certify your own identification.
+You can’t certify your own documentation.

 Opening an account for a child

 Before we can open the account, we’ll need to see ID for the child and, if you’re signing the application form with them and you’re not already a Coventry member, we need to see ID for you too.
+You can't send in ID by email to open an Intro or Junior Cash ISA for a child.

 For the child…